OpenType/opentype-layout/proposals/Bubble-ToshiOmagari.md

 This is a proposal for a new bubble table (BUBL?) in a font.

 ##Overview
 Traditionally, a glyph has square bounding box to determine its space around letterforms.
-It works mostly okay with Latin, certainly not so much in non-Latin, and this box is why we need kerning, to compensatefor the imperfection of the square spacing.
+It works mostly okay with Latin, certainly not so much in non-Latin, and this box is why we need kerning, to compensate for the imperfection of the square spacing.
 Bubble is a better alternative, made of arbitrary shapes drawn by the type designer.
 For more details, please see [my ATypI presentation](https://www.youtube.com/watch?v=4mh7dbcP3zQ).
 Thanks to Martin Hosken for discussing the idea with me.

 ##Processing